Precise Quantum Chemistry calculations with few Slater Determinants: Results

 \paragraph*{Scaling of the number of SDs with bond order.} In general, we expect the number of SDs needed to precisely model the ground state to increase with correlations, and, in particular, we expect a dependence on the number of valence electrons.
-To verify this picture in a controlled setting, we consider the three molecules LiF, BeO and N\textsubscript{2}, which all have similar number of electrons, $12-14$, the same number of basis orbitals in the cc-pVDZ basis set, $28$, but different bond order.
+To verify this picture in a controlled setting, we consider the three molecules LiF, BeO and N\textsubscript{2}, which all have similar number of electrons, $\nele \in\{12,14\}$, the same number of basis orbitals in the cc-pVDZ basis set, $\norb=28$, but different bond order.
 In \cref{fig:dz_bo} we report the energy error w.r.t.
-FCI as a function of the number of SD ($1$ up to $768$), observing a smooth and consistent scaling.
-Moreover, the log-log plot graphically shows that the decay of the energy error is certainly not slower than a power-law of the inverse number of SDs.
+FCI as a function of the number of determinants, ranging from $\ndet=1$ up to $\ndet=768$, observing a smooth and consistent scaling.
+Moreover, the log-log scale we use in the plot graphically shows that the decay of the energy error is certainly not slower than a power-law of the inverse number of SDs.
 The slope of the decay clearly decreases with the bond order/number of valence electrons, meaning that for N\textsubscript{2} we need more than an order of magnitude more determinants to attain chemical accuracy than what is needed for LiF, with BeO lying in between.
-The single-bonded BH\textsubscript{3} shows a similar scaling as LiF, while it is interesting to remark that the curves for C\textsubscript{2} and BN nearly collapse on the one of the triple-bonded N\textsubscript{2}.
+The single-bonded BH\textsubscript{3} shows a similar scaling as LiF, while it is interesting to remark that the curves for C\textsubscript{2} and BN, which are considered to be doubly bonded molecules, nearly collapse on one of the triple-bonded N\textsubscript{2}.